barbazul/1kfa/mod_guide_gm.md

 The answer is: that's for them to decide.

-In Deckahedron World, there are two arenas: the fiction and the rules.
+In 1kFA, there are two arenas: the fiction and the rules.
 Playing means flowing between the two arenas.
 All the players create fiction, which triggers rules, then the rules produce mechanical results which the players are challenged to interpret into fiction.
 Sometimes that